changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-dropbox.md

 <properties
 pageTitle="Dropbox | Microsoft Azure"
-description="Azure App Service を使用してロジック アプリを作成します。Dropbox に接続してファイルを管理します。Dropbox のファイルのアップロード、更新、取得、削除など、多様なアクションを実行できます。"
-services="logic-apps"
+description="Create Logic apps with Azure App service.
+Connect to Dropbox to manage your files.
+You can perform various actions such as upload, update, get, and delete files in Dropbox." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />